Gwen-of-lynn/SionnachScenes/README.md

 #### Libraries

-[JQuery](https://jquery.com/) to simplify DOM manipulation [Materialize](https://materializecss.com/) to simplify the structure of the website and make the website responsive easily [FontAwesome](https://www.bootstrapcdn.com/fontawesome/) to provide icons for The Essential Oil Database [PyMongo](https://api.mongodb.com/python/current/) to make communication between Python and MongoDB possible [Flask](https://flask.palletsprojects.com/en/1.0.x/) to construct and render pages [Jinja](http://jinja.pocoo.org/docs/2.10/) to simplify displaying data from the backend of this project smoothly and effectively in html
+[JQuery](https://jquery.com/) to simplify DOM manipulation [Bootstrap](https://getbootstrap.com/) to simplify the structure of the website and make the website responsive easily [FontAwesome](https://www.bootstrapcdn.com/fontawesome/) to provide icons for The Essential Oil Database [PyMongo](https://api.mongodb.com/python/current/) to make communication between Python and MongoDB possible [Flask](https://flask.palletsprojects.com/en/1.0.x/) to construct and render pages [Jinja](http://jinja.pocoo.org/docs/2.10/) to simplify displaying data from the backend of this project smoothly and effectively in html
 [Heroku](https://dashboard.heroku.com/apps) to build, run, and operate applications entirely in the cloud.
 To allow Flask, Python, Jinja, Github to work together.
+[Amazon Web Services S3](https://aws.amazon.com/) to store static and media files.

 #### Languages